realvizu/NsDepCop/README.md

 ## Getting Started

 1. Add the **NsDepCop NuGet package** to your C# projects: [![NuGet Package](https://img.shields.io/nuget/v/NsDepCop.svg)](https://nuget.org/packages/NsDepCop)
-   * If you have v1.7.0 then you should update to v1.7.1 because that's much faster.
 1. A file called **config.nsdepcop** is automatically added to your project.
 Edit it and describe [**dependency rules**](doc/Help.md#dependency-rules).
    * If your project doesn't use the packages.config package manager format then you'll have to [add config.nsdepcop manually](doc/Troubleshooting.md#item4).
 1. When you **build** the project, dependency violations will be reported in the build output just like compiler errors/warnings.